Deltares/pyflwdir/CONTRIBUTING.rst

 Design Principles
 -----------------

-Pyflwdir contains methods to work with hydro- and topography data in Numpy arrays.
+PyFlwDir contains methods to work with hydro- and topography data in Numpy arrays.

 - I/O from the filesystem to numpy arrays is not part of this package, other packages such as `xarray <https://github.com/pydata/xarray>`__. or